Machine Translation Post-editing Best Practices

 Machine translation (MT) is continuously improving by becoming faster, cheaper, and more accurate.
 Yet it still has some way to go before it achieves parity with human translators.
-Post-editing machine translation (PEMT) helps combine the best of both worlds: the speed and ability of MT engines to quickly handle large volumes of text, with the skill and sensitivity of trained linguists.
+Machine translation post-editing (MTPE) helps combine the best of both worlds: the speed and ability of MT engines to quickly handle large volumes of text with the skill and sensitivity of trained linguists.
 Read on to find helpful tips for implementing post-editing in your translation workflows.

 Set yourself up for success